ruchanimbalkar/countries-app-fall-2025/version-5/README.md

 We will use Render to deploy our web server remotely to the web.

 - Go to [https://dashboard.render.com/billing#plan](https://dashboard.render.com/billing#plan) to sign up using your Github credentials.
-- Enter information about your profile, and then select Hobbyist as the plan.
-- Go through the onboarding flow to create a new workspace.
+- Go through the onboarding flow to enter information about your profile and create a workspace.
+Select Hobbyist as the plan.

 ---